KOBENDigital/Iconic/README.md

 # Umbraco Versions
-Iconic has been tested with Umbraco 7.7.1 and 7.7.2.
+Iconic has been tested with Umbraco 7.6 and 7.7.

 # Changelog
+- 1.2.1
+    - Shows icon name on editor.

+- 1.2
-- 1.2 - Added preconfig for Material Icons.
+    - Added preconfig for Material Icons.
     - Existing packages can be edited.
     - Icon source file separate from css file.
     - Forms using better Angular validation.

 ---